railsyard/railsyard-gallery/README.md

 end
 ```

-And tell the Railsyard editor to add some fields for it:
+In your Railsyard editor file:

 ```ruby
 Railsyard::Backend.define_editor_for Page do